How to apply?

 More information about career opportunities is also available on the website of the Norwegian Society for Psychological Science (www.psykologisk.no).

 The basis for admission is a bachelors degree in psychology or equivalent with a psychology specialization worth at least 80 ECTS.
 At least 20 of these credits must consist of methodology and statistics.
-A grade average of C (3) in the specialization is the minimum requirement.
+A grade average of C (3) in the Norwegian grade scale is the minimum requirement.
 The average grade is calculated on the basis of all the courses in the bachelor degree.

 The program is restricted in admission and 20 students are admitted each year with a goal of filling half the spots with students from Norway and other Nordic countries and half from students outside the Nordic countries.
 Upon admission, applicants are ranked according to average grades on subjects that are part of the specialization in psychology.

 Applicants with a decision on a reserved place always go into the total number of offers sent out.